The following shutout was brought to you in living colour on Max TV. There really is someone who’ll pitch until and when he’s blue in the face.

 Far as Arrieta was concerned, Scherzer could have taken the mound with his head re-attached by neck bolts and still proven a tough customer.
 “We have ran into him a couple of times.
 That’s just what he does,” the Phillies righthander said.
 “He is tough to square up, and he is throwing three or four pitches for strikes with electric stuff.
 Just a tough one.”

-Phillies reliever Pat Neshek in the eighth had the honour of surrendering a 1-0 bomb to Victor Robles in the bottom of the eighth.
+Phillies reliever Pat Neshek had the honour of surrendering a 1-0 bomb to Victor Robles in the bottom of the eighth.
 And he became the guy you really felt sorry for.
 Less than a week after returning from three weeks on the injured list with a shoulder strain, Neshek strained his left hamstring a couple of batters after Robles teed off and looks to be returning to the IL.

 Legs are as important to pitching as arms.
 Faces?
 Well, Hall of Famer Yogi Berra once said all you had to do in this racket was hit the ball and he’d never seen anyone hit one with his face.